George Blake

+Blake was eventually discovered in 1961 and sentenced to 42 years in prison, one of the longest terms ever imposed for espionage in Britain.
+In 1966, with the help of fellow inmates and outside supporters, he escaped from HM Prison Wormwood Scrubs in West London.
+He fled the country and made his way to the Soviet Union, where he was received as a hero.

+Although not part of the Cambridge Five, Blake later associated with members such as Donald Maclean and Kim Philby after arriving in Moscow.
+He continued to live in the Soviet Union and, after its dissolution in 1991, remained in Russia.
+Blake was granted citizenship and lived out the rest of his life there, defending his actions until his death in 2020 at the age of 98.

 Early life

 George Blake was born George Behar in Rotterdam, the Netherlands in 1922.
 He was the son of a Protestant Dutch mother, Catherine (née Beijderwellen), and an Egyptian father of Sephardi Jewish origin who was a naturalised British subject.
 He was named George after George V of the United Kingdom.
 His father, Albert Behar, served in the British Army during the First World War.
 While Albert received the Meritorious Service Medal, he embellished his war service when recounting it to his wife and children, and concealed his Jewish background until his death.
 The Behars lived a comfortable existence in the Netherlands until Albert's death in 1936.
-The thirteen-year-old Behar was sent to live with a wealthy aunt in Egypt, where he continued his education at the English School in Cairo.
-He later attended Downing College, Cambridge to study Russian.
+The thirteen-year-old Behar was sent to live with a wealthy aunt in Egypt, where he attended the English School in Cairo.
+He read Russian at Downing College, Cambridge.

 While in Cairo, he was close to his cousin Henri Curiel, who was later to become a leader of the Communist Democratic Movement for National Liberation in Egypt.
 In 1991, Blake said that his encounter with Curiel, who was a decade older and already a Marxist, shaped his views in later life.

 When the Second World War broke out, Behar was back in the Netherlands.
 In 1940, Germany invaded and quickly defeated the Dutch military.
 Behar was interned but released because he was only 17, and joined the Dutch resistance as a courier.
 In 1942, he escaped from the Netherlands and travelled to Britain via Spain and Gibraltar, reaching London in January 1943.
 There, he was reunited with his mother and his sisters, who had fled at the start of the war.
 In 1943, his mother decided to change the family name from Behar to Blake.